AqwamCreates/DataPredict/docs/HighValueProjectTutorials/References.md

 * DataPredict - A General Machine, Deep, Reinforcement Learning Library For Lua-Native Games (Research Article) (Secondary Priority)

   * Again, not really my idea, but my clients recommend me to do it for the same reason as above.
+Same slow progress reasoning as above.

 ## Retention